sosy-lab/benchexec/doc/INSTALL.md

   so the system administrator needs to enable it with `sudo sysctl -w kernel.unprivileged_userns_clone=1` or a respective entry in `/etc/sysctl.conf`.
+  On CentOS it can be necessary to enable this feature with `sudo sysctl -w user.max_user_namespaces=10000` or a respective entry in `/etc/sysctl.conf` (the exact value is not important).

 - **Overlay Filesystem**: This is typically available in Linux 3.18 or newer (kernel option `CONFIG_OVERLAY_FS`).